kotelesroberto/portfolio/projects/wlt_walls_ice_cream/README.md

 <p>As a freelancer my contract had an expiration date, therefore the entire project should be done before the deadline, that just happened.
 I have created all stylesheets for each brands and also wrote scripts that helped QA team to double-check the solutions.
 Also created AEM teasers and components, managed AEM assets within a strict rule set.</p>

-<p>The Unilever client was highly satified with the quality and speed of the development, that was a fantastic feedback to me.</p>
+<p>The Unilever client was highly satisfied with the quality and speed of the development, that was a fantastic feedback to me.</p>

 <!-- License -->